albertometelli/albertometelli.github.io/_pages/jobs.md

 Postdoctoral Positions
 ---
-I am seeking postdoctoral research fellows to work on reinforcement learning, starting in September 2025.
+I am seeking postdoctoral research fellows to work on reinforcement learning, starting from September 2025.
 These are fully funded, full-time research positions with no mandatory teaching duties (though teaching is possible) and an expected duration of two years.
 Successful candidates will work under my direct supervision at the [RL3](https://rl.airlab.deib.polimi.it/) research group at Politecnico di Milano, with opportunities to collaborate with other researchers in the group.

 Ideal candidates should have a strong track record of top-quality research in machine learning, consistent with the standards of venues such as ICML, NeurIPS, ICLR, AISTATS, COLT, and JMLR.
 Demonstrated experience in reinforcement learning theory, bandit problems, and online learning theory will be highly valued.
 Strong communication skills in both written and spoken English are also important.